aqafridi/Python/README.md

 # Python
-Python labs from Basics to advance.
+Python labs code from Basics to advance.